For Better or For Worse: Mtigwaki

-Mtigwaki is a fictional Ojibwe community in Northern Ontario near Lake Nipigon, where Elizabeth Patterson taught from 2004 to 2006.
+Mtigwaki is a fictional Ojibwe community in Northern Ontario near Lake Nipigon where Elizabeth Patterson taught from 2004 to 2006.
 While in school, Elizabeth took a practice teaching job in Garden Village near North Bay.

 The community was created with Baloney & Bannock comic creator Perry McLeod-Shabogesic, of the N'biising Nation (Anishinabek Crane Clan).
 McLeod-Shabogesic worked with Johnston to create an authentic world for the characters to inhabit.
-His son, Falcon Skye McLeod-Shabogesic, created the Mtigwaki First Nation's logo, which is inspired in part by a dreamcatcher, and his wife Laurie assisted Johnston with the Ojibwa language and was written directly into the strip as a teaching assistant in Elizabeth's classroom.
+His son, Falcon Skye McLeod-Shabogesic, created the Mtigwaki First Nation's logo, which is inspired in part by a dreamcatcher, and his wife Laurie assisted Johnston with the Ojibwe language and was written directly into the strip as a teaching assistant in Elizabeth's classroom.
 Mtigwaki is shown like many Indigenous villages, with private houses, a meeting hall, a medical station and a casino.

-For the series of strips in Mtigwaki, Johnston was awarded the Debwewin Citation for excellence in Aboriginal issues journalism by the Union of Ontario Indians in 2004.
+For the strips in Mtigwaki, Johnston was awarded the Debwewin Citation for excellence in Aboriginal issues journalism by the Union of Ontario Indians in 2004.

 2007 and 2008 changes

-Johnston had planned to retire in the fall of 2007, but in January 2007, she announced that she instead would be tweaking her strip's format beginning September 2007.
-Storylines would now focus primarily on the second-generation family of one of the original children; scenes and artwork from older strips would be reused in new contexts; and the characters would stop aging.
-Johnston announced that the changes were to provide more time for travel and to accommodate health problems, including a neurological condition (dystonia) she controlled with medication.
+Johnston planned to retire in the fall of 2007, but in January 2007, she announced that she instead would tweak her strip's format beginning in September.
+Storylines would focus primarily on the second-generation family of one of the original children; scenes and artwork from older strips would be reused in new contexts; and the characters would stop aging.
+Johnston announced that the changes were to provide more time for travel and to accommodate health problems, including a neurological condition (dystonia) she managed with medication.